cryostatio/cryostatio.github.io/guides/_subsections/configure-credentials-storage.md

     <b>Web Session</b>: This mechanism entails holding Credentials only in the
     Cryostat Web UI's currently active session memory.
-Whenever the Cryostat Web UI makes a request to the Cryostat server, it includes the relevant JMX Credential in an **X-JMX-Authorization** header, which the server reads and passes through to the target application.
+Whenever the Cryostat Web UI makes a request to the Cryostat server, it includes the relevant JMX Credential in an <b>X-JMX-Authorization</b> header, which the server reads and passes through to the target application.
 In this scheme, the Cryostat server does not store nor persist the Credentials in any way - they are only held in server memory long enough to complete the current request, then are dropped.
 If the server sees this header on a request it will *not*